wufengyou/Pet-Care-RAG-Application/README.md

 We evaluated multiple retrieval approaches:

 1. We generated a ground truth retrieval dataset using OpenAI (`ground-truth-retrieval.csv`).
-2. We used Minisearch to index our knowledge base and performed retrieval evaluations.
+2. We used Minsearch to index our knowledge base and performed retrieval evaluations.
 3. We optimized retrieval parameters, achieving:
    - Hit Rate: 0.9080617495711836
    - Mean Reciprocal Rank (MRR): 0.7256326063873232